Cedar1000/nest-typeorm-factory/package/README.md

 import { Post } from './entities/post.entity';

 //Package
-import { factory, IQuery } from 'nest-typeorm-factory';
+import { factory, IQuery } from 'nestjs-typeorm-factory';
 ```

 ### Step 2: Define a Service with Repository Injection